7Bhargav7/Azure-Sentinel-Honeypot/README.md

 - Geolocation API (https://ipgeolocation.io/)

 ## Steps
-1.Create the Virtual Machine(VM) on the Azure portal 2.Allow all Traffic in the VM firewall
+.Create the Virtual Machine(VM) on the Azure portal .Allow all Traffic in the VM firewall
    - Create a Custom network security group with inbound rules open to simulate vulnerabilities by allowing all diffrent types of internet traffic into our virtual machine
-3.Configure Log analytics workspace (LAW)
+.Configure Log analytics workspace (LAW)
    - to ingest windows event logs from the VM to the log analytics workspace to further aid Azure sentinel to connect to this workspace and display geodata on the map
-4.Enable log-collection for the VM
+.Enable log-collection for the VM
    - Go to Microsoft defender for the cloud
    - under Environment settings for defender plans turn on the plan for "Servers" and save it
-   - under Data collection select "All events" and save it 5.Connect log analytics workspace(LAW) to the virtual machine
+   - under Data collection select "All events" and save it .Connect log analytics workspace(LAW) to the virtual machine
    - Go to LAW and navigate to the created workspace and under the workspace go to Virtual machines and select connect and establish a connection of VM to LAW